network-international/card-management-sdk-ios/README.md

 Card Attributes is optional.
 It can be set if customisation of the card details view is wanted.

 We offer:
-    - Possibility to show or hide card details by default To directly show the card details (not masked) when card view is displayed, we expect the ```shouldHide``` property to be set to false, otherwise to be set to false.
-If ```shouldHide``` property is not set, the default value is true.
+ - Possibility to show or hide card details by default To directly show the card details (not masked) when card view is displayed, we expect the ```swift shouldHide ``` property to be set to false, otherwise to be set to false.
+If ```swift shouldHide ``` property is not set, the default value is true.
     E.g.:
-    ```
+    ```swift
     let cardAttributes = NICardAttributes(shouldHide: false)
     ```

  - Background image customization
     For the card background image, we expect a UIImage to be set.
 The recommended size would be 343 x 182.
     E.g.:
-    ```
+    ```swift
     let image = UIImage(named:"background_image")
     let cardAttributes = NICardAttributes(backgroundImage: image))
     ```
  - Possibility to set the text position as grouped labels on card view The card details labels are grouped as follows:
      - Card Number Group
      - Expiry Date & CVV Group